nathangtg/jangular-cli/paper.md

 4. **Development Server**: An integrated development environment that runs both the Java backend and Angular frontend with hot reloading capabilities.

-5. **Build Pipeline**: A unified build process that optimizes both the backend and frontend for production deployment.
+5. **Build Pipeline**: A unified build process that optimizes both the backend and frontend for production deployment, with built-in continuous integration support similar to JHipster's approach [@jhipster_ci].

 6. **Documentation Generator**: Tools to automatically generate comprehensive API documentation from both Java and TypeScript code.

+7. **Monitoring Tools**: Integrated monitoring capabilities for both backend and frontend components, inspired by JHipster's monitoring solutions [@jhipster_monitoring].

 The initial implementation focuses on integrating Spring Boot and Angular, with plans to support additional Java frameworks like Micronaut in future releases.

 # Conclusion and Future Work

 Jangular aims to bridge the gap between Java and Angular development by providing a cohesive, opinionated framework that addresses the common challenges of full-stack development.
-By prioritizing developer experience and standardized workflows, Jangular enables developers to focus on creating business value rather than managing technical integration details.
+By prioritizing developer experience [@dallas2023developer; @pulumi2023devex; @humanitec_idp] and standardized workflows, Jangular enables developers to focus on creating business value rather than managing technical integration details.

 Future work includes: